 Students provide their own books and stationery, which may be bought at the College Book Room.
-They will not be charged unless previously arranged for at the Treasurer's office.
+Books may be charged if previously arranged for at the Treasurer's office.

 DEDUCTIONS FOR ABSENCES

 Charges are based upon the supposition that a student will attend the entire year.
 Contracts are made for faculty service and supplies by the year.
 Patrons will appreciate the fact that expense for instruction and maintenance of buildings covers the entire year, and cannot be apportioned to short periods.
 The withdrawal of a student during the college year entails a material loss to the institution, and a pro-rata deduction cannot be expected.